 - A 2.00 QPA will be required for courses applying to the minor.
 More than 50 percent of the courses must be taken at Pitt.
 Courses taken at other schools must be approved by the Film Studies Program.

-- Each term, in addition to meeting with their major advisors, film studies students pursuing the minor should meet with their film studies advisors as well to check their progress through the curriculum.
+- Each term, in addition to meeting with their major advisors, Film and Media Studies students pursuing the minor should meet with their film and media studies advisors as well checking their progress through the curriculum.

-Students wishing to work toward a Minor in Film Studies should register with the English/Film Studies Advising Office.
+Students wishing to work toward a Minor in Film and Media Studies should register with the English/Film Studies Advising Office.